First home vacant land concession

 First home owner grant

-If you’re a first home owner building a new home, you may also be eligible to claim the first home owner grant.
+If you’re a first home owner buying or building a brand-new home, you may also be eligible to claim a first home owner grant.

 You’re allowed to claim both the grant and a transfer duty concession, but each has its own eligibility requirements.
-The grant allows you to rent out a room or granny flat while using it as your residence, but this could disqualify you from retaining a transfer duty concession.
+The grant allows you to rent out a room or granny flat while using it as your residence; but, depending on when you enter the lease arrangement, this could disqualify you from retaining a transfer duty concession.